2017 Creative Writing Competition

-In the 11-14 age category: One boy and one girl will get a hunting trip at the Chain Ranch for either a hog or ram, and receiving a scholarship to the Outdoor Texas Camp for hunting during the summer of 2016.
-The girl’s camp will be in Mason, TX and the boy’s camp will be in Bandera, TX.
+In the 11-14 age category: One boy and one girl will get a hunting trip at the Chain Ranch for either a hog or ram, and receive a scholarship to the Outdoor Texas Camp for hunting during the summer of 2018.
 The Oklahoma Station of Safari Club International will reimburse the winners travel expenses up to a maximum of $500 per Essay Contest Winner.

 Apprentice Hunter Program Information: